Japan guide

 TRAIN/SUBWAY SYSTEM

 But if you’re in Tokyo, and you want to get from Asakusa to Harajuku, you won’t be taking the shinkansen.
 You’ll use local and rapid trains.
 First, the difference between those.
 Local trains stop at every station along the track.
-On the other hand, rapid trains make select stops.
+On the other hand, the others make select stops.
 Some of these can be called “express” or “limited-express” as well and only make select stops.
 Make sure the train you get on stops where you want!

 So what is Suica? http://www.jreast.co.jp/e/pass/suica.html If you’re too lazy to click that link, I’ll summarize it: rechargeable card that replaces the use of easy-of-lose paper tickets needed to ride trains/subways.
 Oh, and this will work at vending machines, many convenience stores and more.
 No need to figure out how much fare your train is—the Suica automatically deducts the correct amount needed.
 Of course, there is that initial 500 yen deposit for the card, but it’s trivial for the ease of use you get from it.